 7. Porte de Paris, Nevers

 The Paris Gate commemorates the victory of Louis XV in Fontenoy in 1745.
-It was built from 1742 to 1746 on the site of the former ramparts of Nevers.
+Its construction took place from 1742 to 1746 on the site of the former ramparts of Nevers.

 8. Arc de Triomphe de l’Etoile, Paris

 The Arc de Triomphe conveys a powerful historic symbol at the centre of the star-shaped “Place de l’Étoile”.
-The huge arch was raised on the centreline of the Historical Axis of Paris, some 2.2km away from the Luxor Obelisk on the Place de la Concorde.
-This celebrated monument is the highest triumphal arch in Europe and stands 50 metres high.
+The huge arch takes centre stage on the centreline of the Historical Axis of Paris.
+It stands some 2.2km away from the Luxor Obelisk on the Place de la Concorde.
+This celebrated monument is the highest triumphal arch in Europe and is 50 metres high.

 Wanted by Napoleon Bonaparte, the Arc de Triomphe honours those who fought for France, particularly during the Napoleonic Wars.